Node.js TCP/IP Networking: OS Sockets & Ports

 Routing chooses an interface and maybe a next hop.
 The link layer still needs a delivery target on the local link.

 ARP, the Address Resolution Protocol, maps an IPv4 address on the local link to a link-layer address such as a MAC address.
 If the route says an IPv4 packet should go directly to a peer or gateway on an Ethernet-like link, the host needs the link-layer address for that next hop.
-ARP supplies it and caches the result for later use.
+ARP supplies it and caches the result.

-Neighbor Discovery is the IPv6 mechanism that covers neighbor address resolution and related local-link tasks.
-For Chapter 9.1, the relevant job is parallel to ARP's debugging role: IPv6 local delivery needs neighbor information before frames can be sent on the link.
+Neighbor Discovery is the IPv6 mechanism that handles neighbor address resolution and related local-link tasks.
+For this chapter, its debugging role is similar to ARP - IPv6 local delivery needs neighbor information before frames can be sent on the link.

 MTU means Maximum Transmission Unit.
-It is the largest packet payload size a link can carry at that layer without fragmentation.
-Ethernet commonly has an MTU of 1500 bytes for IP packets, though many environments use different values.
+It is the largest packet size a link can carry at that layer without fragmentation.
+Ethernet commonly has an MTU of 1500 bytes for IP packets, though many environments use other values.

-MTU matters because Node writes byte streams, while the network sends bounded units.
-A large socket.write() does not become one giant packet.
-The stack splits bytes into pieces that fit transport, IP, and link constraints.
-If a packet is too large for some path segment, it may need fragmentation or it may be dropped with an error signal, depending on protocol, flags, and network behavior.
+MTU shows up because Node writes byte streams, while the network sends bounded units.
+A large socket.write() does not become one huge packet.
+The stack breaks bytes into pieces that fit transport, IP, and link constraints.
+If a packet is too large for some path segment, it may be fragmented or dropped with an error signal, depending on protocol, flags, and network behavior.

-Backend developers usually meet MTU through production symptoms: small requests work, larger payloads stall, VPN paths behave differently, or packet captures show retransmissions around a size boundary.
+Backend developers usually meet MTU through production symptoms.
+Small requests work.
+Larger payloads stall.
+VPN paths behave another way.
+Packet captures show retransmissions around a payload-size threshold.
 Node sees the result as slow writes, stalled reads, connection resets, or timeouts.
 The fix may sit below Node in interface MTU, tunnel settings, firewall policy, or path MTU discovery behavior.

-Packet capture tools can confuse this further because modern NICs and kernels use offloads.
+Packet capture tools can confuse this further because modern network cards and kernels use offloads.
 A capture taken before segmentation offload may display large pseudo-packets that exceed the physical MTU.
 A capture taken elsewhere may show smaller on-wire frames.
-Treat captures as observations from a specific point in the stack.
+Treat each capture as an observation from one point in the stack.

 Ethernet frame